 A recent highlight has seen the Quartet take on John Adams’ “Absolute Jest” for String Quartet and Orchestra with performances at the Vienna Konzerthaus with John Adams conducting, with the Netherlands Radio Philharmonic at the Concertgebouw and with the BBC Scottish Symphony Orchestra conducted by Markus Stenz.
-Their recording of the piece with the Royal Scottish National Orchestra and Peter Oundjian will be released on Chandos in 2018, was named Recording of the Month in BBC Music Magazine and praised for the “sumptuous sweetness and laser-like clarity” of its performance.
+Their recording of the piece with the Royal Scottish National Orchestra and Peter Oundjian, released on Chandos in 2018, was named Recording of the Month in BBC Music Magazine and praised for the “sumptuous sweetness and laser-like clarity” of its performance.

 Formed in 1998 the Doric String Quartet studied on the Paris-based ProQuartet Professional Training Program and later at the Music Academy in Basel, then being selected for representation by YCAT in 2006.
 In 2015 the Quartet was appointed as Teaching Quartet in Association at the Royal Academy of Music in London.
 The Quartet’s violist Hélène Clément plays a viola by Guissani, 1843 generously on loan from the Britten-Pears Foundation and previously owned by Frank Bridge and Benjamin Britten

 On Sunday 9th September, the Doric String Quartet will be performing in a coffee concert at the Wigmore Hall in London.

 Click here to read an interview with the quartet and to find out more about their switch to Classical bows:

 This week sees the Doric String Quartet commence their four-year tenures as Artistic Directors of the Mendelssohn on Mull Festival.

 The concert this Saturday will be the last of their five performances across the season as part of the Hall's Haydn series.

 This week, the Doric String Quartet perform at Musée d'Orsay in Paris.